-(As everyone knows, Jews who became Christians were not saved from their savage fate in Nazi Germany, so the conversion strategy didn’t work, ultimately.
-Still, looking at it with 19th century spectacles, one can’t blame people for resorting even to a self-denying device to try to get an even start in society).
+As everyone knows, Jews who became Christians were not saved from their savage fate in Nazi Germany, so the conversion strategy didn’t work, ultimately.
+Still, looking at it through 19th century spectacles one can’t blame people for resorting even to a self-denying device to hope for an even start in society.

-This experience gave him an in-depth understanding of all the variations of American and international whiskey and other spirits: straight, blended, flavoured, etc. His European origins and connections, and no doubt the German and probably French he spoke, clearly were of interest to Exposition directors as well, as he ended by presiding the internationally-composed whiskey committee.
+This work gave him an in-depth understanding of the variations of American and international whiskeys and other spirits whether straight, blended, flavoured, etc. His European origins and connections, and probably the German and likely the French he spoke, clearly were of interest to Exposition directors as well.
+He ended by presiding the internationally-composed whiskey committee.

 Marx was fairly prominent in public affairs as well: he had been mayor of Toledo and held other important civic posts, including with the police commission.
-This would have suggested probity to Exposition grandees, always important in this context (i.e., to minimize successful bribery by unscrupulous exhibitors, but also we think to raise the tone of a whisky competition in a time of sharply rising temperance sentiment.
+This would have suggested probity to Exposition grandees, always important in this context, i.e., to minimize the risk of bribery by unscrupulous exhibitors, but also we think to raise the tone of a whisky competition in a time of sharply rising temperance sentiment.

-Guido Marx died in 1899 but his report, with those of the other judging committees, was published in 1901.
-Evidently publication was delayed for some years.
+Guido Marx died in 1899 but his report, with those of the other award committees, was published in 1901.
+Evidently, publication was delayed for some years.
 This is obvious too from the format of the volumes, which is bare-bones.
 Cost must have been a factor in publishing them as there was no introduction.

-Also, only part of the special reports was published and the list of awards was not included.
-Perhaps by 1901 it was felt the medal-winners weren’t relevant, or maybe the added cost to include them was felt unwarranted.
+Also, only a part of the special reports was published and the list of awards was not included.
+Perhaps by 1901 it was felt the medal-winners weren’t relevant, or perhaps the added cost to include them was felt unwarranted.
 (Publication too was a federal government initiative, not private, so economy was probably a foremost consideration).

 What did get in the volumes was an essay from each committee head.
-It gave a précis and history of the industry in question and various details of how the judges did their work.
+It gave a précis and history of the industries under review and various details how the judges did their work.